World Surfing Reserves

 World Surfing Reserves (WSR) is a program launched in 2009 by the non-governmental organization Save the Waves Coalition aimed at protecting global surf habitats.
 The program proactively identifies, designates and enshrines international waves, surf zones and surrounding environments, protecting them from the threat of development.

 History

 The idea to protect surf spots originally came from to one of the cofounders of the program, the National Surfing Reserves (NSR) in Australia.
 After four years of naming surf spots in Australia, NSR partnered with the NGO Save the Waves Coalition and launched the World Surfing Reserves to go international with their protection program.
 Professional big-wave surfer Joao de Macedo is also a co-founder of the program.
 It was officially launched at the Value of Waves Roundtable held in Half Moon Bay, California.

 Locations

-There are currently nine surfing reserves across the world.
+There are currently twelve surfing reserves across the world.
 World Surfing Reserves are nominated through a selection process and there are currently dozens of proposed WSRs covering nearly every continent on the planet.
 The dates indicated the commencement of the commitment by the local and international communities to protect and preserve Malibu as an iconic surf site.

-Since 2019, the North Devon region is being surveyed to have multiple of its beaches included in the list of reserves.